 Students will read the required textbook or manual. for each section below and answer a series of essay-type questions relating to the material in the textbook.

-They will submit their answers by uploading them to their individual folder on Google Drive.
+They will submit their answers by uploading them to Moodle.
 The Instructor will evaluate the answers and give the student a mark.
 80% is a pass for each section.

 A certificate will be given to a successful student.
 The Instructor will provide support if needed for the duration of the program.
 Prospective students can challenge the sections below based on prior learning.